kingjulio8238/memarydocs/docs/contribute.md

 # Future Features
-### Speak to Your Agents Memory
+### Speak to Your Agents Memory 🗣️
 !!! example "COMING SOON"
 memary's **chat interface** offers a portal to access agent memories, integrating capabilitiies such as **searching**, **removing** and viewing agent memories **over specified periods** and more all under one umbrella available in your dashboard.

-### Track Memories
+### Analyze Agent Progress 🧠
 !!! example "COMING SOON"
+**Track how your agents develop their memory.** We will provide access to relevant metrics to represent the growth of agent memories over time which will be available in your dashboard.

+### Track Memories ⏮️
+!!! example "COMING SOON"
 memary **breaks down agent memory for each response generated**.
 A list of agent responses with their respective memories will be avilable in your dashbord.
 Human input (good/bad response) can help your systems improve.

-### Audience Preferences
+### Access Audience Preferences 🧑‍🧑‍🧒‍🧒
 !!! example "COMING SOON"
 Through our proprietary memory modules, we are able to infer audience preferences for certain time periods.
 Audiences' **best and most recent** preferences are continously updated and will be available in your dashboard.

-### Customizable Memory
+### memaryParse ✍🏻
 !!! example "COMING SOON"
+Parse and clean your proprietry data before inserting into your agent memory. memary **supports various file types** including table and image extraction.
+Combine different parsers to form a **parent parser** with advanced capabilities.
+Also access templates for predefined database schemas and set of node relationships or **define your own!** This is all available in your dashboard.

+### memaryRetrieval 🗂️
+!!! example "COMING SOON"
+Use different techniques to retrieve agent memory.
+Also combine various retrievers to form a **parent retriever** with advanced capabilities.
+All avilable in your dashboard.

+### Customizable Memory 🧪
+!!! example "COMING SOON"
 memary deploys knowledge graphs to **track agent actions**.
 View, search and configure memory for your purposes.
 Join different memories together for improved retrieval and toggle between your favorite graph providers.
 All available in your dashboard.

-### Playgrounds
+### Playgrounds 🛝
 !!! example "COMING SOON"
 - **Tool** Playground: Simply define python functions and add it as one of your agent tools.
 View all available tools and remove any if necessary.
 Do this all in your dashboard!
 - **Model** Playground: Select specific models for tasks across memary to lower system LLM costs.
 All models deployed on HF will be avilable in your dashboard.
 - **Benchmarking** Playground: Easily run different memary configurations against each other to evaluate which memory options are more suitable for a specific task.

-### memaryParse
-!!! example "COMING SOON"
-Parse and clean your proprietry data before inserting into your agent memory. memary **supports various file types** including table and image extraction.
-Combine different parsers to form a **parent parser** with advanced capabilities.
-Also access templates for predefined database schemas and set of node relationships or **define your own!** This is all available in your dashboard.

-### memaryRetrieval
-!!! example "COMING SOON"
-Use different techniques to retrieve agent memory.
-Also combine various retrievers to form a **parent retriever** with advanced capabilities.
-All avilable in your dashboard.

 <!--
 As mentioned, memary will benefit from the following integrations: